arjun123-droid/JKFLIPFLOP-USING-IF-ELSE/README.md

 ```
 1.Go to quartus software.
 2.Set new environment.
-3.Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.
+3.Type the code to implement JK flipflop using verilog and validating their functionality using their functional tables.
 4.Run the program.
 5.Give inputs in the waveform table.
 6.Run the program.